raspberrypilearning/getting-started-with-the-pico/en/step_3.md

 ---
 - Thonny is already installed on Raspberry Pi OS, but may need to be updated to the latest version
-- Open a terminal window, either click the icon in the top left-hand corner of the screen or press the Ctrl+Alt+T keys at the same time
+- Open a terminal window, either by clicking the icon in the top left-hand corner of the screen or by pressing the Ctrl+Alt+T keys at the same time
 - Type the following into the window, to update your OS and Thonny

 ```bash